allenai/mmda/examples/vila_for_scidoc_parsing/README.md

 It will run PubLayNet-based layout detection models to identify the layout structure, and run VILA models based on the detected layouts to perform token classification.
 All detected layouts and token categories will visualized and stored in the export-folder.

+If you see an error reading `SSL:CERTIFICATE_VERIFY_FAILED`, then you may need to download a certificate for Python.
+See [this Stack Overflow answer](https://stackoverflow.com/a/53310545/2096369) for a fix that might work on Mac, as well as other answers.